Skip to content

 InputType

-Type of a compatible input, for instance:
+the type of a compatible input, for instance:

 • an std::istream object